An Adventure at the (Almost) Top of the World

 In the end I decided simplicity was the best approach.

-Everything you see here was shot on a Sony 85mm 1.4 GM lens attached to a Sony A7RIII body.
-Nothing else.
+Everything you see here was shot on either a Sony 85mm 1.4 GM lens or a Sony 24-70 2.8 GM lens on a Sony A7RIII body.

-By distilling my gear from a usually complex wedding setup to a minimalist single lens & body combo, I was able to really look at the amazing scenes in front of me and find a deeper connection to the couple.
+By distilling my gear from a usually complex wedding setup to a minimalist double lens & single body combo, I was able to really look at the amazing scenes in front of me and work on connecting with the couple.

 Thank you again to Steven for the opportunity to join him, and to Beatrix & Ee Wei for being absolute Vikings at every frigid location.